BenAlderfer/RIT-Dining-Planner-Web/README.md

 # Dining Planner Web

 __Note - [TigerCenter has an official version that can access your account balance](https://tigercenter.rit.edu/tigerCenterHome/auth#/diningbalances).
-It is suggested you use that instead.
-This project will only receive date and plan updates until Spring 2020.__
+This project has been discontinued.__

 Copyright © 2018 Ben Alderfer.